UberGuidoZ/Flipper/Wifi_DevBoard/FZ_Marauder_Flasher/ESP32-WROOM/ReadMe.md

 ## Now it's as easy as 1, 2, 3 to install or update Marauder on Windows.

 1. Download and extract [the ZIP file](https://github.com/UberGuidoZ/Flipper/raw/main/Wifi_DevBoard/FZ_Marauder_Flasher/ESP32-WROOM/Marauder_WROOM_v1.10.zip) above to the same directory.<br>
-2. Plug in your ESP32-WROOM or v4 OEM Marauder directly into your PC directly via USB.<br>
+2. Plug in your ESP32-WROOM or v4 OEM Marauder directly into your PC via USB.<br>
 3. Double-click `Flash-WROOM.bat` from the extracted files then choose `Flash` or `Update`.

+**NOTE: You may have to hold the boot button while plugging it in or even for the entire duration of the flash!**

 * If you choose `Flash Marauder` the script will locate your board and flash Marauder automatically!<br>
 * If you choose `Update Marauder` you'll be taken to the Marauder download location to grab a new version.<br>